qxp1011/WOAL/README.md

-GOAL
+WOAL
 ====

-Gara OpenFlow Application Libray is an open source libaray for openflow, supported by Gara Team.
+Gara OpenFlow Application Libray is an open source libaray for openflow, supported by WFNEX Team.

 How to build
 Firstly, set the compilation environment.